T-monius/launchschool/130/challenges/medium_2/notes/simple_linked_list_notes.md

   + Return the value of the element at index `0`
 - `head`
   + Return the element at index `0`
+- `from_a`
+  + Instantiate a new linked list object
+  + If the input array is empty then return an empty list
+  + Iterate the elements of the input array and make them `Element` class objects
+    * The first element's `next` element is nil
+    * Instantiate a variable to nil to pass in for that object
+    * The second element's `next` element is the previous element in the list
+- `to_a`
+  + Since the first element of the 'linked list' is stored as the last element of the internal `elements_array` instance variable, it must be returned in reverse order of that in which the elements are stored.
 - `reverse`
   + Instantiate a new linked list
   + Iterate over the current list in reverse order and push the value of its elements to the new linked list at each iteration